intentee/poet.intentee.com/content/static-site-generator/starting-out/create-your-first-page.md

 +++
 ```

-Two fields are required in the front matter:
+Three fields are required in the front matter:

 - `title` - The title of the page, which will be displayed in the browser tab and as the main heading on the page
+- `description` - A description of the page.
+You can then use it, for example, as the description in the meta tags
 - `layout` - The layout to use for the page

 You can read more about the possible fields in the [Front matter](static-site-generator/references/front-matter) article.